Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### ipairs(tab:Table)
-Returns every index-value pairs inside a table and is typically used in table arrays or with numeric keys within a table dictionary.
-If the table value has `nil` it will stop executing the loop there.
+Returns every index-value pairs inside a table and is <ins>typically used in table arrays or with numeric keys within a table dictionary</ins>.
+If the table value has `nil` it will <ins>stop executing the loop there</ins>.

 - `tab` - The table to be used.